About This Course

 - NHS funding currently available to cover fees and a contribution to living costs.

 This full-time distance learning Nursing degree is a first for Wales, offering a full time distance learning route enabling you to continue to live at home whilst following the nursing degree online.
 Bangor University’s longstanding excellent track record of delivering nursing degrees ensures that teaching and support is provided by knowledgeable and experienced nursing academic staff.
 The taught elements of this course will be delivered via our interactive virtual learning environment which will allow you to access lectures, seminars and skills training to help you fit the programme around your learning needs.
 You will also be able to use the comprehensive range of facilities for all students at our campuses at both Bangor and Wrexham, and regional learning hubs are being established giving you real flexibility in how and where you learn.
 This distance learning nursing degree incorporates and provides continued personalised support throughout the programme, which we feel is central to our ethos.

 As a distance learning course this full-time degree is available to applicants from across the UK with learning consisting of 50% theory and 50% in practice placements.
-Placements will be organised within Wales, as close to a student’s home address as possible, however travel to placements and hubs may be required to access the range of learning experiences required to complete the course.
+However, placements can only be taken within a Welsh NHS Health Board.
+Placements will be organised as close to a student’s home or agreed placement address as possible, however travel to placements and hubs may be required to access the range of learning experiences required to complete the course.
 During your practice learning you will attend your placement for 37.5 hours per week.
 On your placements, you will have the opportunity to develop and apply your theoretical knowledge and skills in a practical environment, learning about best practice and excellence in patient care from practitioners, patients, carers and relatives, and students from other professions such as radiography, midwifery, physiotherapy, social work.

 Tuition Fees Covered